We spent the last few weeks fighting corruption. Today I thought we would break away from that to discuss a different topic- preparing for marriage.

 He is seriously the most amazing man that I have ever met and there isn’t a day that goes by that I don’t consider myself the most blessed girl in the world to share my life with him!
 But our fantastic marriage didn’t happen by accident.

-It happened largely due to us putting immense effort into working
+It happened largely due to us putting immense effort into working on our communication skills and talking about our future in our dating time through a lot of pre-marital counseling.

 It has continued to thrive because we still put a lot of effort into constantly working on our marriage and take advantage of any opportunity to continue learning tips from others who have gone before us by reading books, attending seminars, and watching YouTube videos on the topic.